vivekuppal/transcribe/README.md

 ## Response Generation ##
-Response generation requires a paid account with an OpenAI API key. **Encouraged**
+Response generation requires a paid account with an OpenAI API key. **Encouraged** or Deepgram

-Wait for some sentences of audio to be transcribed to text prior to starting the continuous response method.
+OpenAI gpt-4 model provides the best response generation capabilities.
+Earlier models work ok, but can sometimes provide irrelevant answers if there is not enough conversation content in the beginning.

-Without the OpenAI key, using continuous response gives an error similar to below
+When using OpenAI, without the OpenAI key, using continuous response gives an error similar to below

 ```
 Error when attempting to get a response from LLM.